adamroberge/Guessing-vs-LLama/README.md

-# Guessing-vs-LLama: Pictionary with LLaMA
+# Guessing-vs-LLama: Pictionary with Llama
-Welcome to Guessing-vs-LLama, a Pictionary-style web application where you can draw doodles, and a language model (LLaMA) will attempt to guess what you've drawn!
-This project integrates a Flask backend with a simple frontend and leverages the power of LLaMA models deployed via DeepInfra.
+Welcome to Guessing-vs-LLama, a Pictionary-style web application where you can draw doodles, and a language model (Llama) will attempt to guess what you've drawn!
+This project integrates a Flask backend with a simple frontend and leverages the power of Llama models deployed via DeepInfra.

 ## Table of Contents
 - [Features](#features)